Alaska-class cruiser: "Large cruisers" or "battlecruisers"

 The Alaska class, along with the Dutch Design 1047 battlecruiser and the Japanese Design B-65 cruiser, were specifically to counter the heavy cruisers being built by their naval rivals.
-All three have been described as "super cruisers", "large cruisers" or even "unrestricted cruisers", with some advocating that they even be considered as battlecruisers, however, they were never officially classified as capital ships, as that designation was reserved for true battlecruisers and battleships.
+All three have been described as "super cruisers", "large cruisers" or even "unrestricted cruisers", with some (up to Jane's Fighting Ships of World War II itself) advocating that they even be considered as battlecruisers.
+However, they were never officially classified as capital ships, as that designation was reserved for true battlecruisers and battleships.
 Early in its development, the class used the US battlecruiser designation CC, which had been planned for the Lexington class.
 However, the designation was changed to CB to reflect their new status, "large cruiser", and the practice of referring to them as battlecruisers was officially discouraged.
 The U.S. Navy then named the individual vessels after U.S. territories, rather than states (as was the tradition with battleships) or cities (for which cruisers were traditionally named), to symbolize the belief that these ships were supposed to play an intermediate role between heavy cruisers and fully-fledged battleships.

 The Alaska class certainly resembled contemporary US battleships (particularly the North Carolina class, South Dakota class, and Iowa class) in appearance, including the familiar 2-A-1 main battery and massive columnar mast.
 Their displacement was twice that of the newest heavy cruisers (the Baltimore class), being only 5,000 tons less than the Washington Treaty's battleship standard displacement limit of 35,000 long tons (36,000 t) (unchanged through the final naval treaty, the London Treaty of 1936).
 They were also longer than several treaty battleships such as the 745 ft 1 in King George V class and 724 ft North Carolina class.